 Preparing your Quilt for Quilting

-Make sure your quilt top is well pressed and seams are flattened.
+Press your quilt top well and make sure your seams are flat.

-Trim all hanging threads from the back and edge as much as you can.
+Trim all excess thread.
+Excess thread can cause snags while quilting.
 Be especially careful of darker threads showing through light fabrics.

 If the above preparations cannot be met, there are "work-arounds" we can discuss.